 Composition (C) courses emphasize writing as a process of revision and require a minimum of 20 pages of expository prose.
 At least 50 percent of the course grade is based on student writing.
 Writing (W) courses provide considerable experience in and feedback on writing as a tool of college-level teaching and learning.
 Written assignments in W courses constitute 30 to 100 percent of the basis for the grade in the course and typically consist of a minimum of 10 pages of writing.

 All students must pursue an approved academic major.
-Because it is often difficult to complete all requirements for an academic major by the end of the senior year unless a concrete plan is developed early in the academic career, students normally declare a major program before their fifth semester of residence.
+Because it is often difficult to complete all requirements for an academic major by the end of the senior year unless a concrete plan is developed early in the academic career, students must declare a major program by the time they have junior standing (56 credits).
 The declaration of major is processed in individual departments or programs.

 The following major programs are available.

 - Asian and Asian American Studies (BA)

 - Classics, Greek and Latin (BA)